FAQ

 Yes, the service is free and information you disclose to the trained professionals on the NFL Life Line is completely confidential.
 The NFL Life Line is a service that is independent of the NFL, so any information you disclose is not shared with the NFL, teams, or any other organization.

 The NFL Life Line is committed to maintaining the confidentiality of callers to the service.
-The NFL Life Line is independently operated by Link2Health Solutions in partnership with crisis center experts at Centerstone and the Mental Health Association of New York City, which do not share any confidential information about individual calls or callers with the NFL, teams, or any other organization.
 The only potential exceptions to preserving confidentiality is in the circumstance where an individual consents to have us share information with others, or circumstances in which an individual is at immediate risk of injury or death.
-In such circumstances where an individual's life is in danger, we will share their information exclusively with emergency service providers and persons considered to be essential to ensuring the safety of the individual in immediate danger.
-Learn more about the NFL Life Line's confidentiality and privacy protections.
+In such circumstances where an individual’s life is in danger, we will share their information exclusively with emergency service providers and persons considered to be essential to ensuring the safety of the individual in immediate danger.
+Learn more about the NFL Life Line’s confidentiality and privacy protections.

 The NFL Life Line is working hard to make sure that everyone can reach a counselor as quickly as possible.
 If you call (800) 506-0078 and are having trouble reaching a counselor, you can also get confidential 24/7 support by calling the National Suicide Prevention Lifeline at 800-273-8255 (TALK), where you will be connected to trained counselors at local crisis centers that are operated by the same administrators that oversee the NFL Life Line service.
 If you are in a medical emergency, please call 911.